 On the offline side of the problem, \cite{BaptisteOn4} Baptiste gives a polynomial time and space algorithm for maximizing the number of on time jobs when jobs are allowed to stop and resume.
 As for the case without resuming, the very closely related task of minimizing weight of late jobs is shown to be NP-Complete by Karp \cite{Karp1972}.
 A $(1-\frac{1}{e} - \varepsilon )$-approximation is given by Karakostas \cite{KARAKOSTAS2025115258}.
 Meanwhile, Borodin et al. \cite{Borodin2003} show that there exists a priority algorithm with $\frac{1}{3}$-approximation ratio for unweighted job scheduling and $\frac{1}{4}$-approximation ratio for proportional weights, they also show that no fixed-priority algorithm can achieve better approximation ratio than $\frac{1}{2}$ and $\frac{1}{4}$ for the unweighted and proportional cases respectively.

-In general, when studying real time scheduling, the time of announcement $a_i$ and the time of release $r_i$ are assumed to be the same for all jobs.
+In general, when studying real-time scheduling, the time of announcement $a_i$ and the time of release $r_i$ are assumed to be the same for all jobs.
 That is to say, to the best of our knowledge, we are the first to explore a model where jobs may be announced ahead of their release time in a real-time model.
 The main benefit of this addition is that it allows us to reach a finite, competitive ratio without the need to restart or revoke.
-The problem of throughput in a real time context is very well motivated by many applications such as CPU scheduling,among other things.
-In many contexts, however, it may be inappropriate or detrimental to stop or revoke a job in the middle of it's execution.
-Somebody who booked a room, or a service, may for example find it inconvenient to lose access in the middle of their alloted time.
+The problem of throughput in a real-time context is very well motivated by many applications such as CPU scheduling, among other things.
+In many contexts, however, it may be inappropriate or detrimental to stop or revoke a job in the middle of its execution.
+Somebody who booked a room, or a service, may for example find it inconvenient to lose access in the middle of their allotted time.
 It may, in these circumstances, seem far more reasonable to require users or ``jobs'' to announce their availability and required time in advance.
-Ultimately, this extension feels very natural, and provides what we view as an appropriate alternative to the preemption models studied elsewhere.
+Ultimately, this extension provides what we view as an appropriate alternative to the preemption models studied elsewhere.